 St. Ignatius College/Loyola University Chicago catalogs and bulletins from 1870 to 2000.

-Established in 1909, Loyola Academy was housed at Dumbach Hall on the Lake Shore Campus of Loyola University before moving to Wilmette, IL, in 1957.
+Established in 1909, Loyola Academy was housed at Dumbach Hall on the Lake Shore Campus of Loyola University Chicago before moving to Wilmette, IL, in 1957.

 Established in 1909, Loyola's School of Law celebrated its centennial during the 2008–2009 academic year.
 This collection celebrates the School of Law through photographs and documents, including a letter from several prominent Chicago attorneys requesting the establishment of a law school at St. Ignatius College.